 A woman from Bulawayo is at loggerheads with her brother-in-law because he wants her out of their family house but she has vowed not to move out.

-This led to Mashinge’s brother-in-law, Adonis Mawoyo, to chase her out of the family house.
+This led to Mashinge’s brother-in-law, Adonis Mawoyo, chasing her out of the family house.

 Because Mashinge is not being compliant, Mawoyo now occasionally changes house keys without Mashinge’s knowledge in a bid to get her out of the house.